Notifications

 Provides leadership in developing animal health policy and working to prevent and respond to animal health concerns.

-Having strong animal health policy and practices is important to Alberta's livestock and other animals.
+Having strong animal health and welfare policy and practices is important to Alberta's livestock and other animals.
 It's also important to public health, Alberta's environment and the agriculture industry.

-Alberta’s Office of the Chief Provincial Veterinarian (OCPV) provides scientific and veterinary leadership in developing animal health policy, and works to prevent and respond to animal health concerns.
+Alberta’s Office of the Chief Provincial Veterinarian (OCPV) provides scientific and veterinary leadership in developing animal health and welfare policy and works to prevent and respond to animal health concerns.

 The OCPV focuses on: